chhuang-one/sqxclib/doc/SqColumn.md

 # SqColumn

-SqColumn derives from [SqEntry](SqEntry.md), it defines columns in SQL table.
+SqColumn derives from [SqEntry](SqEntry.md).
+It defines columns in SQL table and works with SqType.
-When it works with SqType is very similar to SqEntry.

 	SqEntry
 	│